LuemmelSec/SAML2Spray/README.md

 When ready run it with:
 >python3 saml2spray.py "path/to/userfile" "password"

+You will get a colored response in the shell as well as a file containing all found matches of username:password

 Following you'll find a short explaination of the workflow of a SAML2 authentication, which is:
 - User want's to access a service on site A
 - site A redirects to the identity provider on site B